 - Whether your disability is listed as a condition by the SSA or is highly similar to a condition acknowledged by the SSA

 - Can you perform the type of work that you could prior to your disability

 - Can you engage in other meaningful types of work

 These are just some of the preliminary issues that an applicant for disability benefits may face.
 Our attorneys are available to guide you through the complete process of applying for SSDI or SSI.
 We could help you gather information for your claim and help you manage an appeal if your initial claim for benefits was denied.

-Work with Our Trusted Jenkintown Disability Benefits Attorney Today
+Our Jenkintown Disability Benefits Attorney Can Help

 To arrange for a no-cost, confidential consultation with one of our Jenkintown, Pennsylvania disability lawyers, call our law offices today at (215) 544-3347 or contact us online.